DorothyTamYiLing/GWarrange/readme.md

 # Usage

-main.sh is the main script to run
+main.sh is the main script to run.

 To run main.sh:

 ```